villoiseaux/cnctools/simple-drilling/README.md

-# cnctools
+# Simple drilling
-Tools to be used with CNC3018 CNC3040...
+Here are two python scripts to manage drilling with swith a drill or with a mill
+## json2gcode.py
+## xln2json.py